 The job of an accounting manager is as much about leading people as it is about balancing the books.
-These are some leadership skills that accounting managers need to succeed.
+We have compiled a few leadership skills that accounting managers need in order to succeed.

-Accountants aren’t always considered the most outgoing or extroverted types (despite appearing in ever greater numbers on your favourite TV shows).
-When most people think of accountants, they think of ledgers – not leaders.
+Accountants haven’t always been considered the most outgoing or extroverted types (despite appearing in many of your favorite TV shows).
+When most people think of accountants, they think of ledgers, not leaders.

 But like most of the popular myths about accounting and finance professionals, there’s not a lot of meat on that bone.
-Crunching numbers might be your calling, but that doesn’t mean that as an accountant, you can simply do without leadership skills – any more than you can do without writing or public speaking skills.
-Indeed, if you’re in an accounting management position, or have any aspirations of being promoted to one, you’ll very much need to hone your abilities as a leader.
+Crunching numbers might be your calling, but that doesn’t mean that as an accountant, you can simply do without leadership skills, any more than you can do without writing or public speaking skills.
+If you’re in an accounting management position or have any aspirations of being promoted to one, you’ll very much need to hone your abilities as a leader.

 Strategic and organizational leadership

 According to the CGA competency map, leadership is an integral component of a CGA’s work, no matter the field or role they find themselves in.
-Specifically, a CGA has to promote organizational effectiveness, manage change and lead high-performance teams as a means to helping an organization achieve its goals.
+Specifically, a CGA has to promote organizational effectiveness, manage change, and lead high-performance teams as a means of helping an organization achieve its goals.

 Coaching and mentorship